-The GLB 250 will be the first model to arrive.
+The GLB 250 is the first model to arrive.
 It draws power from a 2.0-liter turbo-4, pegged at 221 horsepower.
 It's coupled to an 8-speed automatic that splits power between all four wheels.
-Electric power steering and a conventional independent suspension are standard, though Mercedes will give buyers a choice to spend more for adaptive shocks, which should calm the GLB's ride.
+Electric power steering and a conventional independent suspension are standard, though Mercedes gives buyers a choice to spend more for adaptive shocks, which should calm the GLB's ride.
 The GLB-Class will offer an off-road mode to make the most of its moderate ground clearance and street tires.
 A 302-hp GLB35 AMG edition arrived early in 2021, along with standard blind-spot monitors.

 At 182 inches long, the new GLB-Class is one of the larger vehicles in its family, about five inches longer in wheelbase than the current GLA-Class.
 That enables Mercedes to fit it with an available third-row seat—a small one, but one that can fold away to create more cargo space.
 In fact, the GLB-Class' dimensions—including a 72-inch width—put it at about the size of the original 1998 Mercedes M-Class, the Alabama-built SUV that launched Benz in the SUV world.

 The GLB-Class has flexible interior space with seats for up to seven passengers as a result.
 In the second row, a sliding bench moves on a six-inch track to grant up to 38 inches of rear-seat leg room or to fold down with the third row to create a 62 cubic foot cargo space.
 With all the seats up, the cargo space behind the third row measures 26 cubic feet.